State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Numerical evidence for Isc under a quartic-augmented scalar factorization loss

 By Remark~\ref{rmk:ext_to_quartic}, the local Lagrange analysis of Section~\ref{sec:rank-1 convergence} carries over verbatim to $\risk_\mu$ whenever the Hessian at every stationary point $(a_*,b_*)$ with $a_* b_* = 1$ agrees with that of the scalar factorization problem, and the same scalar certificate

 is singled out.
-As in Appendix~\ref{apx:xi_delta_experiment}, we do not prove certificate monotonicity at this level of generality; instead, we use a one-step boundary-inward scan to identify, for each step size $\eta$, the empirical threshold $\delta_{\mathrm{th}}(\eta)$ above which $\isc(\delta;\cdot)$ passes the monotonicity test, and then verify that the sublevel set $\{\isc(\delta_{\mathrm{th}}(\eta);\cdot) \le 0\}$ captures the empirical convergence region of GD on $\risk_\mu$.
+As in Appendix~\ref{apx:xi_delta_experiment}, our main purpose here is empirical.
+We use a one-step boundary-inward scan to identify, for each step size $\eta$, the empirical threshold $\delta_{\mathrm{th}}(\eta)$ above which $\isc(\delta;\cdot)$ passes the monotonicity test, and then verify whether the sublevel set

+captures the empirical convergence region of GD on $\risk_\mu$.
 The four values $\mu \in \{\pm 1/4,\, \pm 1/16\}$ cover both the regime $\mu > 0$, where Remark~\ref{rmk:ext_to_quartic} applies, and the regime $\mu < 0$, where the stationary set and the Hessian at $ab = 1$ still match those of scalar factorization, but $ab = 1$ is now only a local minimizer rather than a global one.
 The certificate may therefore be viewed as a local application of the state-dependent Lyapunov method.

+The sufficient boundary-inward conditions in Appendix~\ref{subsec:quartic_perturbation_boundary_inward} provide a partial analytic explanation for the observed thresholds, while the scans below test how well these sufficient conditions reflect the actual empirical convergence region.